opsit-io/opsit-explang-docs/docs/explang-core-quick-start.md

 ## Using REPL

 Explang-core contains built-in REPL.
-Run it on a terminal or in Windows console:
+Run it in a terminal emulator or in Windows console:

 ```
 $ java -jar opsit-explang-core-{{explang.version}}-runnable.jar